Office of Consumer Health Insurance 2004 Annual Report

-Even though there appears to be a trend of companies exiting the health insurance market in Illinois, the state continues to enjoy a healthy market place in terms of the number of companies that continue to offer coverage to individuals, small employers, and large employers.
+The state continues to enjoy a healthy market place in terms of the number of companies that continue to offer coverage to individuals and small and large employers.
+Currently, Market Share Reports show 455 companies actively selling accident and health insurance in this State.
 Still, as the number of companies in these markets continues to decrease, the ability for consumers to find standard health insurance coverage may be compromised.
-This trend is one that the Department will continue to monitor in upcoming years.
+This trend is one that the Division will continue to monitor in upcoming years.

 Health Insurance Availability

-The most disturbing trend in the health insurance marketplace is the continuing rise in the ranks of the unemployed.
-In September, the U.S. Census Bureau released year-end numbers for the uninsured in 2002.
-According to the report, the ranks of the uninsured nationwide rose to 15.2 percent compared with 14.6 percent in 2001.
-The trend was mirrored in Illinois where the number of uninsured residents rose to 13.9 percent of the state's population, up from 13.7 percent in 2001.
-According to the Census Bureau's numbers, more than 1.7 million Illinoisans had no health insurance last year.
-This trend is reflected in the 530 calls to the Uninsured Ombudsman in 2003.
-At the time this report is being issued, there are no clear indications that this trend will be altered for 2004 and beyond.
+The most disturbing trend in the health insurance marketplace is the continuing rise in the ranks of the uninsured.
+In September, the U.S. Census Bureau released year-end numbers for the uninsured in 2003.
+According to the report, the ranks of the uninsured nationwide rose to 15.6 percent compared with 15.2 percent in 2002.
+The trend was mirrored in Illinois where the number of uninsured residents rose to 14.3 percent of the state’s population, up from 13.9 percent in 2002.
+According to the Census Bureau’s numbers, more than 1.8 million Illinoisans had no health insurance last year.
+This trend is reflected in the 691 calls to the Uninsured Ombudsman in 2004.
+At the time this report is being issued, there are no clear indications that this trend will be altered for 2005 and beyond.

-During the past four years, the Office of Consumer Health Insurance (OCHI) has continued to see an increase in calls relating to employees losing their health insurance coverage and questions relating to the ability of the employees to continue that health insurance coverage.
-In 2001, the OCHI Office received a total of 1,793 calls relating to the ability to continue health insurance coverage.
+During the past five years, the Office of Consumer Health Insurance (OCHI) continued to see an increase in calls relating to employees losing their health insurance coverage and questions relating to the ability of the employees to continue such coverage.
+In 2002, OCHI received 1,964 calls relating to the ability to continue health insurance coverage.
 These calls included questions on the federal COBRA Continuation coverage as well as Illinois Continuation options.
-In 2002, OCHI received 1,964 calls.
-This total increased to 2,387 in 2003.
+In 2003, OCHI received 2,387 continuation calls.
+This total increased to 2,543 in 2004.
 This steady increase in calls is a yearly trend that is likely to continue for the foreseeable future.

-Employees lose their health insurance coverage for many reasons.
-During 2003, there were many large employers who declared bankruptcy, leaving many employees without health insurance coverage.
-High profile closings in 2003 included several steel manufacturers, Eagle Foods and Maytag.
+Employees lose their health insurance coverage for many reasons; chief of which are employers who declared bankruptcy, leaving many employees without health insurance coverage.
 A complete list of employer closing notifications by month can be viewed at the Department of Commerce and Economic Opportunity (DCEO) website (http://www.commerce.state.il.us/wia2/warn/warn.html).

-The Department continues to actively work to provide information and answer questions on the coverage options for retirees losing coverage.
-The Department has continued to stay abreast of the new Medicare changes that may be applicable to the retiree population, as well as educate individuals who may be eligible for relief under the new federal Trade Adjustment Assistance Reform Act (TAA).
+The Division continues to actively work to provide information and answer questions on the coverage options for retirees losing coverage.
+The Office continues to stay abreast of the new Medicare changes that may be applicable to the retiree population by working with the Senior Health Insurance Program (SHIP) office.
+They also educate individuals who may be eligible for relief under the new federal Trade Adjustment Assistance Reform Act (TAA).
 The Act offers a tax credit to be used toward the purchase of health insurance coverage for certain workers and retirees whose employer-sponsored health coverage is lost because of increased imports or trade-related relocations.

-The Illinois Comprehensive Health Insurance Plan (CHIP) (215 ILCS 105) has two pools.
+The Illinois Comprehensive Health Insurance Plan (ICHIP) (215 ILCS 105) has two pools.
 The traditional pool (Section 7) is designed for individuals who are unable to purchase health insurance because of medical conditions.
-This pool is funded partially through annual state appropriations and partially through premiums.
-The coverage provided includes a six-month, pre-existing condition limitation.
+This pool is funded partially through state appropriations and partially through premiums.
+The coverage provided includes a six-month pre-existing condition limitation.

 The HIPAA-CHIP (Section 15) pool is the state’s mechanism to protect the portability rights of individuals who have satisfied the requirements of HIPAA including prior creditable coverage in a group health plan.
 Effective June 23, 2003, HIPAA-CHIP was expanded to include the TAA-CHIP program.
 It became a qualified health plan pursuant to the Trade Act of 2002 for eligible persons allowing participants to claim the Health Coverage Tax Credit (HCTC) equal to 65% of paid premium.
 HIPAA-CHIP by statute cannot impose preexisting condition limitations.
 This pool is funded partially by insurance industry assessments and partially by premiums.

-CHIP continues to partner with other state and federal agencies on outreach activities in response to situations where employee health plans are affected by business changes.
-In 2003 this activity included extensive collaboration with state and national labor organizations as information regarding the new TAA-CHIP program was provided to affected Illinois residents.
+ICHIP continues to partner with other state and federal agencies on outreach activities in response to situations where employee health plans are affected by business changes.

 Synopsis of State Planning Grant